ProdatoAnalytics/jrs-rest-java-client/README.md

 // or
 Session session = client.authenticate("jasperadmin", "jasperadmin", "de", America/Los_Angeles");
 ```

+The session keeps track of all cookies returned from requests, including the JSESSIONID from the `JasperReports Server`.
+This allows proxies and load balancers to inject cookies into the  `JasperReports Server` responses and have those additional cookies be returned in subsequent calls.

 ## Setting authentication type
 `JasperserverRestClient` supports two authentication types: SPRING and BASIC.
 `SPRING` type of authentication means that your credentials are sent as a form  to `/j_security_check directly/` uri.
 You obtain a JSESSIONID cookie of the authenticated session after sending credentials.